John-Otago/PhD-Plus/README.md

 Starting and running a small business or SME (small-or-medium-sized enterprise) is differing from launching an innovation-driven startup to carve out a non-existing market.
 Some of the books above on non-academic careers have talked about how some PhD graduates have launched their consultancy or writing/editing services (especially for those in HASS), who count as owner-operators of small businesses (or sole-traders/proprietors).

 The books in this section offer basic introductions.
 Practice is much more important than theory, whether you want to launch a startup or become a small business owner-manager.
-Your local small business council or association may be able to help, and there are also many websites/blogs, TV shows, and other resources on this topic that may be useful.
+Your local small business council or association may be able to help, and there are lots of relevant resources online.
+You need to learn from people with real-life business experiences, not researchers.

 Last note: networking is important for both academic and non-academic careers!